Legumes

 Peculiarities

 Legumes are very susceptible to nitrogen, thanks to nitrogen fertilizers protein synthesis occurs, which all legumes are rich in.
-The first application of SatoSoil® Biome or SatoSoil® Prima improvers is carried out in autumn when plowing to preserve the fertile soil layer after predecessors.
+The first application of SatoSoil® improvers is performed in autumn when plowing to preserve the fertile soil layer after predecessors.

 Application of organic fertilizers – manure, compost and vermiculite – mixed with SatoSoil® conditioners, which suppress the overly bioactive green manure environment, is recommended.

-If the agrochemical composition of the soil requires it and pre-sowing inoculation of seeds is not carried out, the starting biostimulant granulate SatoGrowht NPK® is applied.
-Pre-sowing soil preparation includes the reapplication of SatoSoil® improvers and SatoGrow® organo-mineral biostimulants.
+If the agrochemical composition of the soil requires it and pre-sowing inoculation of seeds is not carried out, the starting biostimulant granulate SatoGrow NPK® Granules is applied.
+Pre-sowing soil preparation includes the introduction of liquid organo-mineral biostimulants SatoGrow® or the activation of granulates and soil improvers by SatoHum® liquid formulations.

 For pre-sowing treatment, it’s recommended to use a liquid disinfectant Sato® Seeds, which improves the immunity of seeds and seedlings and protects sprouts from pathogens, ensuring simultaneous seedlings.
 When applying bio-inoculants, a compatibility check with Sato® Seeds is required to avoid the effect of suppressing beneficial rhizobia bacteria in root nodules.